 OpenSCAP uses SCAP content files to define test rules.
 These content files are created based on the XCCDF or OVAL standards.
-You can download publicly available content files and customize it to your requirements.
-You can install the openscap-content package for default content file templates.
+In addition to the SCAP Security Guide, you can download publicly available content files and customize it to your requirements.
+You can install the SCAP Security Guide package for default content file templates.
 Alternatively, if you are familiar with XCCDF or OVAL, you can create your own content files.